dsedov/luciaos_website/index.md

 What we truly need is an operating system that is built differently from the start.
 By exploring principles of human cognition, we can build a foundation that will feel much more natural for human-computer interaction.
 A cognitive computer.

 At the core of this new architecture is the concept of a kernel.
-While traditional computers have many modules considered foundational, at the lowest level, there is typically a Von Neumann machine reading ones and zeros and executing a fixed instruction set.
+While traditional computers have many modules that are considered foundational, at the lowest level, there is typically a Von Neumann machine reading ones and zeros and executing a fixed instruction set.
 In a proposed cognitive computer, the kernel serves as the most fundamental unit of interest.
-These kernels are autonomous, and in aggregation can be multimodal.
+These kernels are autonomous, and in aggregation are multimodal.
 While each kernel specializes in a distinct modality, they can roughly be broken down into the following groups:

-Sensing kernels perceive the world through text, vision, audio, touch, and even custom interfaces to legacy systems.
+1. **Sensing kernels** perceive the world through text, vision, audio, touch, and even custom interfaces to legacy systems.

-Learning kernels build models from sensing kernels, constructing the system's understanding of the world.
+2. **Learning kernels** build models from sensing kernels, constructing the system's understanding of the world.

-Motor kernels coordinate movement and attention, guiding sensor kernels to focus on important input data or steering the thinking process in productive directions.
+3. **Motor kernels** coordinate movement and attention, guiding sensor kernels to focus on important input data or steering the thinking process in productive directions.

-Expression kernels generate outputs like text, images, and sound.
+4. **Expression kernels** generate outputs like text, images, and sound.
 Think of them as reverse sensing kernels.
 They are also capable of sending information back into legacy systems.

 Together, these kernels build a cohesive understanding of a dynamic world and the system's place within it, not unlike how your own brain combines multi-modal sensory inputs, motor outputs, and introspection.